BhashkarFulara369/drift-sense-SemiIN26/README.md

 ---

-## Frequently Asked Questions (FAQ for Applied ML Designers)

-**Q: Why didn't you use Deep Learning (e.g., CNNs or Vision Transformers) for this task?**
+## Core Architecture & Mathematical Foundations

+### Determinism Over Deep Learning
-**A:** In high-stakes semiconductor fabrication, *determinism* and *explainability* are critical.
-A deep learning model acts as a black box and can confidently predict an incorrect location without analytical justification.
-Our hybrid computer vision engine is mathematically transparent, computationally lightweight (runs on CPU), and provides a precise mathematical determinacy score (n95).
-We define determinacy $n_{95}$ mathematically as: $n_{95} = 1 - \frac{S_{95}}{S_{max}}$ where $S_{max}$ is the peak ZNCC score and $S_{95}$ is the 95th percentile score of all candidates.
-A low $n_{95}$ mathematically proves the structural region is intrinsically ambiguous.
+In high-stakes semiconductor metrology, *determinism* and *explainability* are critical.
+Rather than utilizing black-box deep learning models, our hybrid engine is mathematically transparent and computationally lightweight.
+We quantify prediction confidence via a strict determinacy score ($n_{95}$), defined as:
+$$n_{95} = 1 - \frac{S_{95}}{S_{max}}$$
+where $S_{max}$ is the peak ZNCC score and $S_{95}$ is the 95th percentile score of all candidates.
+A low $n_{95}$ provides mathematical proof that the region is intrinsically ambiguous.

-**Q: How do you achieve sub-pixel accuracy?**
+### Sub-Pixel Surface Fitting
-**A:** After identifying the top candidate via Zero-Mean Normalized Cross-Correlation (ZNCC), we isolate a local 3x3 correlation matrix around the peak.
-We then fit a 2D quadratic (parabolic) surface to this neighborhood.
-The true sub-pixel peak is the analytic apex of this parabola.
+To exceed integer-pixel grid limits, we isolate a local 3x3 correlation matrix around the primary ZNCC peak and fit a 2D parabolic (quadratic) surface to this neighborhood.
+The true sub-pixel coordinate is extracted as the analytical apex of this continuous surface.

+### Resolving Periodic Ambiguities
-**Q: In highly periodic structures (e.g., DRAM), how do you prevent matching the wrong identical feature?**
+For highly periodic structures (e.g., DRAM), preventing off-target matches requires a two-step verification rule:
-**A:** We use a two-step verification rule.
-First, we compute residual ambiguity scores by comparing periodic vs. aperiodic spectral fingerprints.
-Second, if multiple local maxima yield ZNCC scores that fall within a 3% statistical tie tolerance—defined mathematically as $\frac{|S_{max} - S_i|}{S_{max}} \le 0.03$—we apply the **AMAT Deterministic Tie-Breaker Rule**: we select the candidate structurally closest to the center of the Search image.
-This mitigates "wandering" off-target in infinite arrays.
+1. We compute residual ambiguity scores by comparing periodic versus aperiodic spectral fingerprints (Line-Edge Roughness).
+2. If multiple local maxima yield ZNCC scores within a 3% statistical tie tolerance ($\frac{|S_{max} - S_i|}{S_{max}} \le 0.03$), we apply the **AMAT Deterministic Tie-Breaker Rule**: selecting the candidate structurally closest to the stage center.
+This strictly mitigates "wandering" off-target in theoretically infinite arrays.

-**Q: Why does the system occasionally report a ~12px or ~6px error on certain datasets instead of <0.1px?**
-**A:** Our algorithm targets < 0.1px accuracy on Easy and Medium samples where the periodic structure is well-defined and structurally un-warped.
-However, a larger pixel error indicates the algorithm encountered a genuine structural ambiguity (a false positive trap) that looked identical to the target.
-For instance, in FinFET gratings, the algorithm may lock perfectly onto an identical repeating line (a half-pitch shift), which yields a ~12px error in absolute distance but is structurally a perfect match.
-This is expected behavior in an ambiguous array without wider global context.

 ---